sirisian/ecmascript-types/README.md

 }
 ```

 A default requires the ```?```: an initializer on a required member is an error, since a required member is never absent for the default to fill.
-Where an object lacking the member is checked against the type, the default supplies its value.
+A default is written wherever a value is *built* - an object literal taking the type, a ```:=``` fill, a typed parse, a typed [composite](composites.md) creation - and never by a check of a value that already exists.
+A check reads: an object lacking an optional member satisfies the type with the member absent, and reads ```undefined``` for it.
+The distinction is invisible for a fresh literal, which is built at the position it is checked against, and load-bearing for a frozen or shared object, which cannot receive a member at all.

 Interface and type-literal members may be separated by ```;``` or ```,```, as in an object literal; both appear in this document and mean the same thing.